exceptionless/Website/content/news/2021/2021-08-16-how-to-use-error-boundaries-in-react.md

 ## Creating an Error Boundary in React

 The first thing we need to do is create an Error Boundary file.
 This will act as a wrapper component for the rest of our application.
 In `src` folder of your React application, create a new file called `ErrorBoundary.js`.
 This will allow us to render a fallback when we hit an error in our component.
-We'll use Exceptionless's built in Error Boundary to actually handle reporting the error.
+We'll use Exceptionless's built-in Error Boundary to actually handle reporting the error.
 You'll see that soon, but let's focus on rendering the fallback for now.

 Inside your new file, add the following: